 When in a dirty environment

 In effect, your new tattoo is an open wound.
-If you work in an especially filthy workplace, or have to go to the garbage tip for example, wrap your tattoo for protection.
+If you work in an especially filthy workplace or have to go empty the garbage, for example, wrap your tattoo for protection.

 The reality is that cling film or cling wrap is cheap, easily available and actually does do the job of blocking access from any external dirt, airborne antibodies or germs.
 Unfortunately, bacteria is a stubborn little amoeba that can enter a wound as if by magic.
 If the micro-climate is ideal, they will multiply and breed, causing infection within the tattoo.